Daisy Roulland-Dussoix: Scientific career

 In 1964 Dussoix moved to Stanford University, USA, funded by a Jane Coffin Childs postdoctoral fellowship to work with Robert Lehman.
 She subsequently worked as Assistant Professor in Residence in the Department of Microbiology from 1968 at the University of California, San Francisco and continued to study DNA restriction and modification with Herbert W Boyer.

-She later worked with the research group of Harold E. Varmus on understanding how avian src protoncogenes worked.
+She later worked with the research group of Harold E. Varmus on understanding how avian src family kinase protoncogenes worked.
 She subsequently moved to the University of California, Berkeley.

 In early 1980 Dussoix-Roulland returned to Europe and worked at the Institut Pasteur in Paris on detection of mycoplasmas using PCR-based molecular methods.
 She was appointed Group Head of the Mycoplasma Laboratory in 1987 in the Viral Oncology Unit of Luc Montagnier.
 Her publications from these years focused on mycobacterium and mycoplasmas, specifically genetic and molecular characterization and the development of detection methods.